luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Storage/Palletizing-Settting/Palletize-Start.md

 :::

 ##<span style="color:skyblue; font-weight:bold">Validations</span>
-This section explains the validations for the `DNSTORAGEPLAN` data
+This section explains the validations for the whole proccess Palletize Start
 - Material Code exists in **DMMaterialMaster**
 - Input text with red asterisk <span style="color:red">(*)</span> is not empty